 While no analysis of future of work will be writ in stone, these eight defining characteristics should help kickstart a new way of looking at what changes might develop, and how you can best prepare for the future.
 Staying up on trends, focusing on productivity, creating a great employee experience, and embracing emerging technologies will help you put together a powerful workforce that will have a positive impact on your bottom line.

 Ditch the old ways of thinking and working!
 Discover a path for successfully transforming to a flexible workforce model of the future.
-Download The Modern Manager's Guide to A Flexible Workforce: Create Fast, Nimble Team Through a Talent-On-Demand Approach.
+View The Flexible Workforce, A Guide to Creating a Fast, Nimble Team.